 Mimi's experience with bankruptcy cases dates back to her clerkship with the U.S. Bankruptcy Court for the Northern District of Illinois in 1996.
 Mimi currently serves as a Chapter 7 panel trustee for this same court.

 Mimi co-authored "Bankruptcy Considerations in Foreclosure," Mortgage Foreclosure, published by the Illinois Institute of Continuing Legal Education (2010 and 2013).

 Mimi is an alum of Chicago-Kent College of Law and frequently speaks at Chicago-Kent Alumni Association events.
 Mimi is well known in the bankruptcy community and is often asked to speak on bankruptcy topics.
 As a mother of five, she often speaks on work/life balance and women's issues in the workplace.
-She has also served as a member of the Recruitment and Marketing Committees and chaired the Diversity and Inclusion Council at Chuhak & Tecson.
-She is currently a member of the Associate/Law Clerk Oversight Committee.
+She has also served as a member of the Associate/Law Clerk Oversight, Recruitment and Marketing Committees and chaired the Diversity and Inclusion Council at Chuhak & Tecson.